ALTIANT Global Luxury AND ASSET MANAGEMENT (GLAM) MONITOR

 “Which of the following statements about luxury do you agree with?”

-Total Unfiltered Base: 11,311 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total Unfiltered Base: 11,800 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

-The Covid-19 pandemic led to many affluent/HNWIs reassessing their purchases of luxury goods, often instead preferring to spend their money on luxury experiences: two in five (43%) say that they prefer luxury experiences over goods/products.
-As seen in Section 1, travel has now returned to pre-2020 levels, and sustainable/ethical travel will be at the heart of this recovery: 32% say that they will prioritise responsible travel in the future.
-Meanwhile, 15% say that they have reconsidered their travel plans due to climate changes such as heatwaves and wildfires.
+The Covid-19 pandemic led to many affluent/HNWIs reassessing their purchases of luxury goods, often instead preferring to spend their money on luxury experiences: two in five (42%) say that they prefer luxury experiences over goods/products.
+As seen in Section 1, travel has now returned to pre-2020 levels, and sustainable/ethical travel will be important in this recovery: 30% say that they will prioritise responsible travel in the future.
+Meanwhile, 12% say that they have reconsidered their recent travel plans due to climate changes such as heatwaves and wildfires.

 Back to Top

-Luxury & Sustainability: The Importance of Sustainability
+The Importance of Sustainability

-Total Unfiltered Base: 5,314 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total Unfiltered Base: 6,443 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

 Back to Top

-Total Unfiltered Base: 5,954 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total Unfiltered Base: 11,800 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

 Back to Top

-Luxury & Sustainability: Sustainable Luxury Champions
+Sustainable Luxury Champions

 “Are there any luxury brands in any industry which you think are good examples of sustainable luxury?
 If so, which companies?”

-Total Unfiltered Base: 11,311 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant
+Total Unfiltered Base: 11,800 global affluent/HNWIs | Source: LuxuryOpinions®/Altiant

 Over the course of our tracker so far, a handful of luxury brands have consistently stood out to wealthy individuals as sustainable luxury operators.
-The likes of Louis Vuitton, Stella McCartney, Gucci and Tesla garner a high share of the response each quarter, with these brands also being among the most cited in Q2.
+The likes of Louis Vuitton, Stella McCartney, Gucci and Tesla garner a high share of the response each quarter, with these brands also being among the most cited in Q3.
 Meanwhile, many wealthy individuals do not state any specific sustainable brands or, even worse, actively mistrust some green claims, something which brands continue to have to work on resolving.

 Back to Top